famofficially/fam.github.io/contact.md

 title: contact
 permalink: /contact/
 ---
-For commissions or any other queries please contact by E-mail artmetryshop@gmail.com
+For commissions or any other queries please contact by E-mail: artmetryshop@gmail.com

 Thank you🌻!